nebblu/ACTio-ReACTio/README.md

 * Added in a new function in SpecialFunctions.cpp (hubble_init) to initialise a spline of a Hubble function H(a) calculated using the bespokehub function in BeyondLCDM.cpp.
 This is useful if there is not an analytic form for the Hubble function.
 * Added in Hu-Sawicki forms for $\alpha$ EFTofDE basis in BeyondLCDM.cpp.

-### Update 17.04.2024

-* Added in the Generalised Covariant Cubic Galileon and QCDM models along with example python notebooks and c++ files.